Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Experiments

 \subsection{Time-Series Anomaly Detection}

-\textbf{Datasets \& Settings.} For this task, we adopt the protocols introduced by Ren et al. \cite{ren2019time} and Zhihan et al. \cite{ts2vec}.
-However, we make three forward passes during the evaluation process, which is different from \cite{ts2vec}.
-In the first pass, we mask $x^M$ and generate the corresponding representation ${z}^M_1$, as CoInception has learned to preserve the contextual invariance.
-The second pass puts the input segment $\mathbf{x}$ through our DWT low-pass filter (Section \ref{sec:sampling_strategy}) to generate the softened segment $\Tilde{\mathbf{x}}$, before getting the representation ${z}^M_2$.
+\textbf{Datasets \& Settings.} For this task, we adopt the protocols introduced by \cite{ren2019time, ts2vec}.
+Differently, we make three forward passes during the evaluation process to produce final prediction of CoInception.
+In the first pass, we mask $x^M$ and generate the corresponding representation ${z}^M_1$.
+The second pass puts the input segment $\mathbf{x}$ through DWT low-pass filter (Section \ref{sec:sampling_strategy}) to generate the perturbed segment $\Tilde{\mathbf{x}}$, before getting the representation ${z}^M_2$.
 The normal input is used in the last pass, and ${z}^M_3$ is its corresponding output.
 Accordingly, we define the abnormal score as $\alpha_M = \frac{1}{2}\left( \lVert z^M_1 - z^M_3 \rVert_1 + \lVert z^M_2 - z^M_3 \rVert_1 \right)$.
 We keep the remaining settings intact as \cite{ren2019time, ts2vec} for both normal and cold-start experiments.
 Precision (P), Recall (R), and F1 score (F1) are used to evaluate anomaly detection performance.
-We use the Yahoo dataset \cite{yahoo}, a benchmark dataset consisting of 367 segments labeled with anomalous points, and the KPI dataset \cite{ren2019time} from the AIOPS Challenge.
-Additionally, we compare CoInception with other SOTA unsupervised methods that are utilized for detecting anomalies, such as SPOT \cite{spot}, DSPOT \cite{spot}, DONUT \cite{donut}, and SR \cite{ren2019time} for normal detection tasks, as well as FFT \cite{fft}, Twitter-AD \cite{twitter}, and Luminol \cite{luminol} for cold-start detection tasks that require no training data.
+We use the Yahoo dataset \cite{yahoo} and the KPI dataset \cite{ren2019time} from the AIOPS Challenge.
+Additionally, we compare CoInception with other SOTA unsupervised methods that are utilized for detecting anomalies, such as SPOT \cite{spot}, DSPOT \cite{spot} and SR \cite{ren2019time} for normal detection tasks, as well as FFT \cite{fft} and Twitter-AD \cite{twitter} for cold-start detection tasks that require no training data.

 \textbf{Results.} Table \ref{tab:abnormally_detection} presents a performance comparison of various methods on the Yahoo and KPI datasets using F1 score, precision, and recall metrics.
 We observe that CoInception outperforms existing SOTAs in the main F1 score for all two datasets in both the normal setting and the cold-start setting.
 In addition, CoInception also reveals its ability to perform transfer learning from one dataset to another, through steady enhancements in the empirical result for cold-start settings.
 This transferability characteristic is potentially a key to attaining a general framework for time series data.
-Futher experiments for investigating this are presented in the Appendix.